El Escorial: Architectural museum

 Its eleven rooms showcase the tools, cranes and other materials used in the construction of the edifice, as well as reproductions of blueprints and documents related to the project.
+The architecture gallery, which had been dormant, was subject to a major revitalisation from 2024.

 Gardens of the Friars

 Constructed at the order of Philip II, a great lover of nature, these constitute an ideal place for repose and meditation.
-Manuel Azaña, who studied in the monastery's Augustinian-run school, mentions them in his Memorias (Memoirs) and his play El jardín de los frailes (The Garden of the Friars).
+Manuel Azaña, the Socialist who served as the last president of the Second Spanish Republic, studied in the monastery's Augustinian-run school and mentions them in his Memorias (Memoirs) and his play El jardín de los frailes (The Garden of the Friars).
 Students at the school still use it today to study and pass the time.